yaoyi92/autoplex/README.md

 <img src="docs/_static/autoplex_logo.png" width="66%">

 **Disclaimer**: `autoplex` is still under very active development and is only suitable for expert users as not all of the documentation is in place.
-This will change in the next two weeks.
+This will change until end of November 2024.

 `autoplex` is a software for generating and benchmarking machine learning (ML)-based interatomic potentials.
 The aim of `autoplex` is to provide a fully automated solution for creating high-quality ML potentials.
 The software is interfaced to multiple different ML potential fitting frameworks and to the atomate2 and ase environments for efficient high-throughput computations.
 The vision of this project is to allow a wide community of researchers to create accurate and reliable ML potentials for materials simulations.